The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 The selection above includes popular Chinese wheels that are safe to ride (trust me, I’ve tried most of them).
 The following three stand out from the rest.

-• Elitewheels DRIVE is the best lightweight Chinese carbon wheelset (use the CYCLISTSHUB code at elite-wheels.com to get 15% OFF your purchase).
-The 50mm deep disc version weighs only 1300g!
-I enjoyed their responsiveness when climbing and crosswind stability.
-But they are not the best choice for flats or steady efforts because of their lower momentum.
+• Elitewheels DRIVE II is the best lightweight Chinese carbon wheelset (use the CYCLISTSHUB code at elite-wheels.com to get 15% OFF your purchase).
+The 50mm deep disc version weighs only 1322g.
+I appreciate the improvements over the 1st generation, and I believe the $100 price increase is absolutely worth it.

 Wheels for Disc or Rim Brakes